This article has been created with the main purpose of helping you identify and remove the Nike Shoes scam from your computer.

 Dear Facebook I’m so tired of the SCAM ads that pop up…IE “Take this short survey”, “Nike shoes $7.00” and on and on!
 I report these every time but I still see them everyday?
 Like MySpace, Facebook is changing into one big commercial scam instead of what it was intended to be!
 Add in the fact that now we only see a small percentage of our friends post too.
 Facebook in the past always got better over time but in the last few years has gotten much worse!
 There is a wide open hole for a new social media platform that is scam free with better customer service!
 Mark Zuckerberg please fix this! #CP

-And not only this, but reports have also started flowing on Twitter as well, with the used @mysteryminds blaming Facebook for the scams:
+Reports have also started flowing on Twitter as well, with the user @mysteryminds blaming the social media site for the scams:

 Why is #facebook promoting all those ads and suggesting links of scammers.
 Recently came across many such ads like Rolex, dresses, Nike, slippers, BKStyle, adidas all scam sites from China.
 Please users be careful… https://t.co/Y9zOjBAihp